Patrick-Njiru/Patrick-Njiru/README.md

 </a>
 <br>
 <!-- About Me-->
-<p> ⚡ I’m a Software Engineering graduate 👨‍🎓 from Moringa School.</p>
+<p> ⚡ I’m a Software Engineering graduate 👨‍🎓 from Moringa School. </p>
 <ul>
   <li> 🔭 I have 8 months of experience having learnt and created multiple projects in both Front End and Back End. </li>
-  <li> 🌱 I am a passionate learner who is always willing to learn and work across technologies and domains. </li>
+  <li> 💻 I am a passionate learner who is always willing to learn and work across technologies and domains. </li>
   <li>
-    💻 I enjoy solving complex problems using my creative and analytical thinking skills.
+    ☕ I enjoy solving complex problems using my creative and analytical thinking skills.
     In my free time I solve problems on Data Structures and Algorithms  on Codewars and HackerRank. </li>
   <li> 👨‍💻 I am open to internship or work. </li>
 </ul>
 <!-- Social Links -->